-In this guide, we discuss everything you need to know about reps in reserve and ultimately, if it suits your training goals.
+This guide covers everything you need to know about reps in reserve, including how to calculate and implement it, what the research says, and whether it suits your training goals.

 Quick Summary

-- Reps in reserve is about holding back a specific number of reps during a set.
+- Reps in reserve is about stopping a set with a specific number of reps still available, rather than training to absolute failure.

 What is “Reps in Reserve” (RIR)?

-In simpler terms, if you’re doing a set of 10 squats and you stop at 8 because you believe you could only do 2 more without losing form, those 2 are your “reps in reserve.”
+Reps in reserve flips this slightly.
+Instead of pushing to complete failure, you stop your set with a specific number of reps still available.
+If you are doing a set of squats and you stop at 8 reps because you believe you could do 2 more before losing form, those 2 are your reps in reserve.

 The Science Behind RIR: More than Just Leftovers